svgeesus/svgeesus.github.io/Color/OKLab-notes.md

 ### Gamut volume slices

 Slices of the sRGB gamut volume are shown.
-It would be interesting to see other RGB speces in particular Rec BT.2020.
+It would be interesting to see other RGB spaces in particular Rec BT.2020.

 ### Color blends